-14 Voters were effectively "allowed to participate in the primaries of more than one party on a single occasion, selecting the primary they wish to vote in with respect to each individual elective office."
+15 Voters were effectively "allowed to participate in the primaries of more than one party on a single occasion, selecting the primary they wish to vote in with respect to each individual elective office."
 Jones, 530 U.S. at 577 n.8 (citation and internal quotation marks omitted).
 That is a far cry from Initiative 83, which preserves the District's separate, partisan primaries and opens them only to independent voters, not voters from other parties.

-reasonable period of time before an election."
+Since Jones, the Supreme Court has upheld the constitutionality of a partisan primary open to independent voters, where "[i]n general, anyone can join a political party merely by asking for the appropriate ballot at the appropriate time or (at most) by registering within a state-defined reasonable period of time before an election."
 Clingman v.
 Beaver, 544 U.S. 581, 590 (2005) (plurality op.) (cleaned up); see also id. at 601.
 The Clingman Court concluded that such primaries, even though open to independent voters, do not violate political parties' associational rights, but rather preserve parties "as viable and identifiable interest groups."
 Id. at 594; see also Tashjian v.
 Republican Party of Conn., 479 U.S. 208, 220, 225 (1986) (invalidating closed partisan primary banning parties from allowing independent voters, further confirming the constitutionality of such systems).
 The Ninth Circuit has likewise explained that, where a primary system "forces a voter to choose one party's primary ballot and thereby forego her opportunity to participate in a different party's primary," "choosing to vote in only one party's primary may constitute a valid form of party affiliation."
 Democratic Party of Haw. v.
 Nago, 833 F.3d 1119, 1125 (9th Cir.
-2016).15
+2016).
+16

 So too here.
 As the Board has already rightly explained, Initiative 83 "is unlike Jones and more like Clingman and other open primaries approved by courts," because Initiative 83 "simply allows voters who have not affiliated themselves with a party to vote on the ballot for one party's primary for government officials."
 Rec. at 279 (Proper-Subject Order at 11) (emphasis added).
-The Attorney General similarly observed that Initiative 83 limits "[u]naffiliated voters . . . to voting in only one party's primary election.
-By requesting a primary ballot for one party, to the exclusion of any other, they formally affiliate with that party."
-Rec. at 43-44 (A.G.
-Advisory Op. at 7-8).
-This reasoning undercuts Plaintiffs' claim of forced association with voters unconnected to the
+The Attorney General similarly observed that Initiative 83 limits "[u]naffiliated voters . . . to voting

-15 In Nago, the federal district court explicitly rejected arguments, like those made here, that requiring political parties to open their primaries burdens a party's associational rights by leaving it powerless to exclude voters indifferent to the party's beliefs, with only fleeting interest in the party, or who may even have worked to undermine or oppose the party.
+16 In Nago, the federal district court explicitly rejected arguments, like those made here, that requiring political parties to open their primaries burdens a party's associational rights by leaving it powerless to exclude voters indifferent to the party's beliefs, with only fleeting interest in the party, or who may even have worked to undermine or oppose the party.
 Democratic Party of Haw. v.
 Nago, 982 F. Supp.
 2d 1166, 1177 (D. Haw.
 2013).
 The court reasoned that a closed primary where the voter "must formally become a member of the party; and once the voter does so, he is limited to voting for candidates of that party" is "virtually indistinguishable" from an "open primary where voters can 'affiliate' with a party on the day of the primary" and then are "limited to one party's ballot."
 Id. at 1178 (cleaned up).